 Complicating an assessment of regulatory evolution are the long timescales needed for managing carbon reservoirs.
 Political deliberations are ill suited to problems that persist for multiple decades because of the tendency to neglect the needs of future generations.
-This mismatch between the time scales of political decision-making and the needed regulatory system applies both to the larger question of climate change itself and to the specific question of managing carbon reservoirs over long periods of time.
-The possibility of slow leaks, the difficulty of monitoring over long time periods and the need to defend near-term costs of action against long-distant benefits are all familiar characteristics of a long-term policy problem.
+This mismatch between the time scales of political decision-making and the needed regulatory system applies both to the larger question of climate change itself and to the specific question of managing carbon reservoirs over long periods of time [8].
+The possibility of slow leaks, the difficulty of monitoring over long time periods and the need to defend near-term costs of action by invoking future benefits are all familiar characteristics of a long-term policy problem.

-Another public goods problem associated with sequestration is best represented by the NIMBY or "not-in-mybackyard" phenomenon, that characterizes so many of the difficulties associated with siting any major industrial or energy facility.[5]
-The key questions surround the regulatory conditions needed for successful siting.
+Another characteristic of public goods associated with sequestration is best represented by the NIMBY or "not-in-my-backyard" phenomenon that characterizes so many of the difficulties associated with siting any major industrial or energy facility [9].
+Several key questions surround the regulatory conditions needed for successful siting.
 Does public and non-governmental organization (NGO) participation facilitate resolution or entrench and encourage conflicts?
 Does the potential for human health damages (as assessed by experts) increase opposition or is the basis for opposition not influenced by peer-reviewed scientific studies?
 Can the permitting process facilitate progress or is it primarily the source of delay and obstruction?

-Of course, a community can also fend off siting under cover of many legitimate guises including charges of environmental justice or racism, lack of public participation, scientific uncertainties, and the need to pursue a permitting process.
+A community (or a subset of activists or homeowners) can fend off siting of an undesired facility under cover of many legitimate guises including charges of environmental justice or racism, lack of public participation, scientific uncertainties, and the need to pursue a permitting process.
 That does not mean that there are not valid, even egregious, cases, but being able to distinguish bona fide cases is especially difficult in the midst of often-intense local disputes.